 Alder Lake is a beautiful lake nestled between Mill Brook Ridge and Cradle Rock Ridge.
-It is a moderate to heavily trafficked area located in the Balsam Lake Mountain Wild Forest.
+It is a moderate to a heavily trafficked area located in the Balsam Lake Mountain Wild Forest.
 It is ringed by a loop trail and many primitive campsites.
 The lake was once home to the almost 11,000 sq Coykendall Lodge which remains sit near the parking area.
-The lake was also for a time used by the Boy Scouts as a reservation until it was taken over by the state in 1980.
+The Boy Scouts also used the lake as a reservation until the state took it over in 1980.

 Featured Photo: View from the lake looking toward the dam.
 Above from left top clockwise: Panorama of Alder Lake over the dam; Fireplace from Coykendall Lodge; Fire ring at a campsite; Sign at the trail junction on Mill Brook Ridge Trail; Bridge near the Mill Brook Ridge Trail; “Camp here” disk with a bear warning sign; A footbridge on the loop trail; Campsite; View of the lake from the Coykendall Lodge ruins; Coykendall Lodge ruins; Trailhead kiosk.